oddgeeks/NUXT3-DEFI/README.md

 ## Setup

-Make sure to install the dependencies:
+Make sure to install the dependencies:.

 ```bash
 # yarn